JustinHurley/InterviewPrep/README.md

 # InterviewPrep
-This is a collection of LeetCode problems, and while prepping for interviews I found that I was able to retain the solution to a problem better if I did a small writeup about each one.
+This is a collection of solved LeetCode problems.
+While prepping for interviews I found that I was able to retain the solution to a problem better if I did a small writeup about each one.

-I figured I would add it to my Repo in case someone else finds it helpful.
+I figured I would make my repo public in case someone else finds it helpful.